fmirus/torcs_ros/README.md

 ### torcs_ros_drive_ctrl

 this is a separated implementation of the SimpleDriver contained in the original [SRC C++ client](https://sourceforge.net/projects/cig/files/SCR%20Championship/Client%20C%2B%2B/).
 It subscribes to the sensor messsage published by the ```torcs_ros_client```, generates simple drive commands and publishes them as ```TORCSCtrl``` messages.

+### torcs_ros_trajectory_gen

+this package generates a variety of predefined trajectories and publishes them in both the world frame and the baselink.
+New trajectories are created whenever a "/torcs_ros/ctrl_signal_action" signal is received as true

+### torcs_ros_trajectory_ctrl

+this package presents an alternative controller that receives a trajectory as a geometry_msg/Path msg and sets the steering accordingly.
+Velocity is set to a constant low speed of approx. 35 km/h

+### common

+not an actual ros package.
+This folder holds generic script files that may be of interest to more than one specific package